Play New York Lotto Online – How to Play and Buy Tickets

 However, once the superior (but much tougher) US Powerball and Mega Millions came onto the scene, NY Lotto’s popularity began to wane a bit.
 That’s why its jackpots and rollovers nowadays are smaller than they once were.

-There is one thing that stands out about all of New York State’s lotteries compared to the majority of other best lotteries around the world.
+There is one thing that stands out about all of New York State’s lotteries compared to the majority of lotteries around the world.
 This is that ALL of the proceeds—aside from the amounts that are set aside for the prize pool—go to support K-12 public education within the state.

 In fact, the organization’s slogan for a long time was “Your Chance of a Lifetime to Help Education”, something which it has been extremely proud of sticking to all these years.

 Since its inception, the New York Lottery has provided upwards of $64 billion in educational funding, which is quite an achievement!

 Playing New York Lotto is simple, as all that’s needed to win the jackpot is to match six numbers from a range of 1 to 59.
 Though a bonus ball is also drawn from the same pool, it is only used to determine the second-tier winner.

 You can choose your own numbers (called “Natural Selection”) or have a set of random numbers generated for you by opting for the “Quick Pick” option that is common to so many other lotteries.